-This post originally appeared on The Happy Miles Blog.
+This article was originally published on The Happy Miles Blog.

 Liberal arts majors

 If you have ever been unsure (or have no idea!) about what you want to do after college

 Did anyone see that movie? … I didn’t, but I’ll take it as a bad joke.